 Train to Pompeii

-The trip on the train was uneventful and comfortable, but I was again not delighted to have to carry luggage along with me everywhere – spoiled American, maybe?
+The trip on the train was uneventful and comfortable, but I was again not delighted to have to carry luggage with me everywhere – spoiled American, maybe?
 The train station in Pompeii is small.
 We walked off the train platform and out almost right into the street.

 Villa Franca